 • Barrier to competition – why leave when you’re completely happy?

-• Decreased costs for user acquisition – not only do you not need to spend as much money hunting down new users, you spend less on marketing – happy users recommend!
+• Decreased costs for user acquisition – not only do you not need to spend as much money hunting down new users, but you also spend less on marketing – happy users recommend!

 • It’s harder to monetize.
 No one wants to pay for an app that does only one thing.
 Even Pocket ran into some issues when they tried to offer a subscription-based premium service.